saayuj/Vibration-Suppression-Control-of-Robotic-Arms/README.md

-This repository contains the work performed during an internship under the Mitacs Gloablink Research Internship program.
+This repository contains the work performed during an internship under the Mitacs Globalink Research Internship program.
 I worked with Prof Ishwar Singh (McMaster University) and a robotics startup, AXIBO on Vibration Suppression Control of Robotic Arms.

 For a quick overview of the project, the presentation "**SLP Presentation.pdf**" can be viewed.